Te Miro: History

 The name Te Miro for the area first became used in 1916, when it was surveyed and developed for European settlement.
+Translations of the Maori word miro are a twist, or alternatively a torrent of water, which may have originated from the many streams that twist through the hills of the area.
 Prior to that, the area was known as Maungakawa.
-The first Maori Pā settlement in the Te Miro area was by the Ngati Haua people at Te Kawehitiki (37 49 20; 175 34 50), located on the lower reaches of the Maungakawa volcanic cone, which is on the present day Hopehill farm, at 789 Te Miro Road.
+The first Maori Pā settlement in the Te Miro area was by the Ngāti Hauā people at Te Kawehitiki (37 49 20; 175 34 50), located on the lower reaches of the Maungakawa volcanic cone, which is on the present day Hopehill farm, at 789 Te Miro Road.
 There is a history of large Maori gatherings beginning at the site in the 1880s, with a notable large gathering in 1893.
 Maungakawa became a focal point for the Waikato King movement led by King Tawhiao.
 A Maori Parliament meeting house was established at the pā site in 1891, but was only used for large formal meetings a few times.
 The structure was badly damaged by fire in 1898.
 The damaged structure was still physically present but abandoned in 1902 before it was dismantled shortly after.
 Original access from Cambridge to the Maungakawa pā area before 1920 was by Maungakawa Road up what is now known as Sanatorium Hill.

 The arrival of the first missionaries in New Zealand in 1814 eventually led to European settlers arriving in the Waikato.
 In the 1850s missionaries and farmers from Britain settled in the Te Miro area and introduced modern farming practices to local Maori, helping them set up two flour mills and importing grinding wheels from England and France.
 During this time, wheat was a profitable crop, but when merchants in Auckland began purchasing cheaper grain from Australia the market went into decline.
 In 1868, Daniel Thornton was the first settler to buy land near Te Miro, and around 1894, his widow established a large residence at what is now known as Sanatorium Hill.